 On the Atlantic coast south of Casablanca, Essaouira has retained its traditional character.
 It’s a great place to visit in Morocco, due to the coastal winds that keep the beach crowd away by making a beach vacation uncomfortable.
 Most people visit in the spring and fall, leaving it to windsurfers the rest of the year.

 A French architect designed the city in the mid-18th century, giving it a mélange of Moroccan and European style.
 Its beautiful fortified medina has retained its ancient character although you don’t find a lot of sights here.
 It’s more of a laid-back city just made for strolling through its souks, along its ramparts, and port area.

 Meknes is the former capital of Morocco but is overshadowed by its neighbor Fez.
 But that’s what makes Meknes so attractive to those who want to avoid the crowds in “big name” cities such as Marrakesh and Fes.

-Today, though, it’s coming into its own: Lonely Planet, in fact, named it one of the top places to visit in 2019.
+Today, though, it’s coming into its own: just a few years ago Lonely Planet named it one of the top places to visit.